Church music: Christian hymnody

 Thomas Aquinas, in the introduction to his commentary on the Psalms, defined the Christian hymn thus: "Hymnus est laus Dei cum cantico; canticum autem exultatio mentis de aeternis habita, prorumpens in vocem." ("A hymn is the praise of God with song; a song is the exultation of the mind dwelling on eternal things, bursting forth in the voice.")
 The earliest Christian hymns are mentioned round about the year 64 by Saint Paul in his letters.
 The Greek hymn, Hail Gladdening Light was mentioned by Saint Basil around 370.
 Latin hymns appear at around the same time, influenced by Saint Ambrose of Milan.
 Early Christian hymns are known as canticles and are often based on Biblical passages other than the psalms; they are still used in Catholic, Lutheran, Anglican and Methodist liturgy, examples are Te Deum and Benedicite.
 Prudentius, a Spanish poet of the late 4th century was one of the most prolific hymn writers of the time.

 Early Celtic hymns, associated with Saint Patrick and Saint Columba, including the still extant, Saint Patrick's Breastplate, can be traced to the 6th and 7th centuries.
 Catholic hymnody in the Western church introduced four-part vocal harmony as the norm, adopting major and minor keys, and came to be led by organ and choir.

 The Protestant Reformation resulted in two conflicting attitudes to hymns.
 One approach, the regulative principle of worship, favored by many Zwinglians, Calvinists among others, considered anything that was not directly authorized by the Bible to be a novel and Catholic introduction to worship, which was to be rejected.
 All hymns that were not direct quotations from the Bible fell into this category.
 Such hymns were banned, along with any form of instrumental musical accompaniment, and organs were ripped out of churches.
 Instead of hymns, Biblical psalms were chanted, most often without accompaniment.
 This was known as exclusive psalmody.
-Examples of this may still be found in various places, including the "free churches" of western Scotland.
+Examples of this may still be found in various places, including the Churches of Christ and the "free churches" of western Scotland.